ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

 There are several configuration files in ESMValTool:

-* ``config-user.yml``: sets a number of user-specific options like desired graphical output format, root paths to data etc.
+* ``config-user.yml``: sets a number of user-specific options like desired graphical output format, root paths to data, etc.;
 * ``config-developer.yml``: sets a number of standardized file-naming and paths to data formatting;
 * ``config-references.yml``: stores information on diagnostic authors and scientific journals references;
 * ``config-logging.yml``: stores information on logging.

 User configuration file
 =======================

-The ``config-user.yml`` is one of the two files the user needs to provide to the ``esmvaltool`` executable at run time, the second being the :ref:`recipe`.
+The ``config-user.yml`` is one of the two files the user needs to provide as input arguments to the ``esmvaltool`` executable at run time, the second being the :ref:`recipe`.

-The ``config-user.yml`` configuration file contains all the global level information needed by ESMValTool. ``config-user.yml`` can be reused as many times the user needs to before changing any of the options stored in it.
+The ``config-user.yml`` configuration file contains all the global level information needed by ESMValTool.
+It can be reused as many times the user needs to before changing any of the options stored in it.
 This file is essentially the gateway between the user and the machine-specific instructions to ``esmvaltool``.
+The following shows the default settings from the ``config-user.yml`` file with explanations in a commented line above each
-The following shows the default settings from the ``config-user.yml`` file with explanations in a commented line above each option:
+option:

 .. code-block:: yaml